JavaScript Objects

 console.log(product.discount); // 10

-An object property can hold an array as its value.
-This is useful when one property represents a list of items.
+An object property can store an array as its value.
+This is useful when a single property needs to hold multiple related items instead of just one value.

 javascript